A Bit of Background on Marseille, France

 Notre Dame de la Garde

-Large church of Marseille that sits on a hill – there’s a cute little touristy train you can take up the hill which is fun – I don’t think it’s too far from the Cours Julien to walk to the base of the hill.
+Large church of Marseille, France that sits on a hill – there’s a cute little touristy train you can take up the hill which is fun – I don’t think it’s too far from the Cours Julien to walk to the base of the hill.

 Island off the coast of Marseille – it’s an old prison and the site of Monte Cristo!
 There is a museum and tour.
 You can take a ferry from the Vieux port.
-The ferry also goes to the Frioul which is another island with a nice beach where you can bring a picnic and hang out.
+In addition, the The ferry also goes to the Frioul which is another island with a nice beach.

 Mostly boutiques and fun vintage/antique stores.
 One of my favorites is Fifty Balloons, I’ve bought a few things there over the years.